davestange/predict_plays/README.md

 - Scenario 9) 3rd and medium (3-8): predicted 0.77 (actual 0.68), outperformed by 9.0
 - Scenario 10) trailing in the 4Q, 4th and 5 or less: predicted 0.79 (actual 0.60), outperformed by 18.6

+This model was able to outperform the baseline in every scenario.
+It significantly outperformed in three scenarios (5, 8, and 10).

 <img src="resources/model_k_neighbors.png" width="600"/>

 ## Decision Tree
 With hyperparameters, criterion=entropy, max_depth=6, max_features=None, it achieved an accuracy of 74.3% and a precision of 0.6843 in 0.01 secs.

 Real world scenarios:
-- Scenario 1) QB spike: predicted 0.74 (actual 1.00), underperformed by 25.8
+- Scenario 1) pistol formation: predicted 0.65 (actual 0.65), outperformed by 0.2
-- Scenario 2) wildcat formation: predicted 0.74 (actual 0.85), underperformed by 10.8
+- Scenario 2) wildcat formation: predicted 0.69 (actual 0.85), underperformed by 16.1
-- Scenario 3) shotgun formation: predicted 0.74 (actual 0.75), underperformed by 0.3
+- Scenario 3) shotgun formation: predicted 0.75 (actual 0.75), outperformed by 0.0
 - Scenario 4) one score game: predicted 0.73 (actual 0.59), outperformed by 13.9
 - Scenario 5) 1st and 10: predicted 0.68 (actual 0.50), outperformed by 18.1
 - Scenario 6) 3rd and long: predicted 0.94 (actual 0.92), outperformed by 2.0